Announcing CIMD support for MCP Client registration

 • Token exchange: After login, Scalekit sends your app a signed token with user identity and org details.

-From there, you create or link the user in Firebase using the Admin SDK, then generate a custom Firebase Auth token.
+From there, you create or link the user in Firebase using the Admin SDK, then generate a custom Firebase auth token.
 You return this token to the frontend, where it’s used to complete the session via signInWithCustomToken method — completing the session inside Firebase.

 That’s it!
 The user is signed in, and your app continues as usual.